Magnesium Relieves Anxiety and Panic Attacks.

 Try changing your diet to include and incorporate these foods.
 My favorites are nuts, fish, and whole grains.

 Top 10 Foods That Contain High Amounts Of Magnesium

 - Alleviates depression symptoms

 - Helps detoxify heavy metals

 Do you have a Magnesium Deficiency?

-If your body is deficient on magnesium it also increases the risk of heart disease.
-Magnesium plays an important role in your body.
+If your body is deficient in magnesium, it also increases the risk of heart disease.
+Magnesium plays a vital role in your body.

-Magnesium plays an important role in the brain as well as it controls the hypothalamic-pituitary-adrenocortical (HPA) axis.
+Magnesium plays a vital role in the brain as well as it controls the hypothalamic-pituitary-adrenocortical (HPA) axis.
 The HPA is the control center for the body’s stress response system.

-If you are lacking magnesium it could be sending stress signals to your body causing anxiety.
+If you lack magnesium, it could be sending stress signals to your body, causing anxiety.